distributed-ledger-technology/exchange-connectors/README.md

 # Exchange Connectors

-This module provides a range of Exchange Connectors.

-This shall support the emergence of perfect markets by simplifying market access etc.
+This module shall support the emergence of perfect markets by simplifying market access etc.

 To showcase the features at hand from a business perspective we introduce [**Volatility Farming**](https://openforce.de/) - hoping to set a trend here :)